OT-Net: A Reusable Neural Optimal Transport Solver: Experiments

 \subsection{Application to generative model}

-This section focuses on analyzing the performance of our algorithm when applied to the generative model, the diagram of our model is revealed in Fig \ref{figure:generativemodel}.
-Here, we use a network module to learn Brenier's height representation instead of calculating it through traditional numerical methods.
-Specifically, the latent codes are fed into the trained height representation to obtain its vector $\boldsymbol{h}$, which in turn directly calculates the OT map.
+This section focuses on analyzing the performance of our algorithm when applied to the generative model.
+The diagram of our model is revealed in Fig \ref{figure:generativemodel}.
+Here, we use a network module to learn Brenier's height representation.
+Specifically, the latent codes are fed into the trained height representation to obtain its vector $\boldsymbol{h}$, which in turn induces the OT map.
 Finally, the generator of our model, which generates realistic images from random noise samples, is the composition $g_\alpha$ and $T$.

+In the experiment, we first randomly select $n$ samples from the entire dataset at a given ratio $r$ to form the training dataset $\boldsymbol{Y}=\left\{\boldsymbol{y}_i\right\}_{i=1}^{n}$.
+Specifically, in Section \ref{subsubsec2}, we set $r=1$, and in Sections \ref{subsubsec1} and \ref{subsubsec3}, we selected several values for $r$ to demonstrate the reusability of the proposed method.
+Then, we obtain the height representation $H_{\Phi}$ by \textbf{Algorithm \ref{algorithm1}}.
+In the synthetic data experiment of Section \ref{subsubsec1}, the source distribution $\mathbb{P}_x$ in \textbf{Algorithm \ref{algorithm1}} is a normal distribution of the given mean and variance, while in Section \ref{subsubsec2} and \ref{subsubsec3}, $\mathbb{P}_x$ is the standard normal distribution.

 These experiments divide into three parts, in the first part, we conducted experiments on toy data to demonstrate that the proposed method can also avoid mode collapse/mixture.
 The second part evaluates the performance of our algorithm in the generative model.
 The final part confirms that our model can significantly enhance computational efficiency and reusability.
-Specifically, our algorithm is capable of training Brenier's height representation on a randomly selected subset of the samples, and the height vectors of the remaining samples can be predicted by the trained model, ultimately obtaining the OT map.
-These comparative experiments were conducted on four public datasets, \textit{i.e.}, \textbf{MNIST} \cite{MNIST}, \textbf{MNIST-FANSION} \cite{Fashion}, \textbf{CIFAR-10} \cite{cifar10} and \textbf{CelebA} \cite{celebA}.
+Specifically, our algorithm is capable of training Brenier's height representation on a subset of the samples, and the height vectors of the remaining samples can be predicted by the trained model, ultimately obtaining the OT map.
+These comparative experiments were conducted on four public datasets, \textit{i.e.}, \textbf{MNIST} \cite{MNIST}, \textbf{FASHION-MNIST} \cite{Fashion}, \textbf{CIFAR-10} \cite{cifar10} and \textbf{CelebA} \cite{celebA}.